-Your best resource is a title company or county recorder’s office.
-Idaho Power does not offer easement research; however, we can answer questions about the easement document itself.
+Your best resource is a local title company or your county recorder’s office.
+Idaho Power does not offer easement research.
+However, we can answer questions about the easement document itself.
 This helps to reduce our cost of service and customer rates.

 Idaho Power easements include Idaho Power’s right to access the easement area and remove vegetation when necessary to access our facilities.
 If you have further questions, an Idaho Power distribution designer from your region may be able to assist.
 Call 208-388-2323, or 1-800-488-6151 from outside the Treasure Valley area and ask to speak with a distribution designer.